witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### Install Development Tools

 Now we can install the programs we need using ```apt-get```.
-My two primary tools will be git and a text editor.
+My two primary tools will be git and a text editor with a way to copy and paste between them.

 Let's get git first.
 Say that ten times fast.

     $ sudo apt-get install git